All Episodes

 Shut up about Mitch!

-And by the way, it's Rippin Society, not Ripon Society.
+And by the way, it's Rippin' Society, not Ripon Society.

-Fine and dandy, ripping society, but shut up about Mitch.
+But shut up about Mitch.

-They're very, very touchy out there.
+They're very, very touchy.

-I may I may not be able to ever go back to Indiana.
+I may not be able to ever go back to Indiana.

 Export Selection